Beth Kephart

-Beth Kephart is an American author of non-fiction, poetry and young adult fiction for adults and teens.
-Kephart has written and published over ten books and has received several grants and awards for her writing.
-She was a National Book Award Finalist for her book "A Slant of the Sun: One Child’s Courage."
+Beth Kephart (born 1960) is an American author of non-fiction, poetry and young adult fiction for adults and teens.
+Kephart has written and published over 10 books and has received several grants and awards for her writing.
+She was a National Book Award finalist for her book A Slant of the Sun: One Child’s Courage.

 Early life and education

 Kephart was first published in Iowa Woman magazine, and has said that she was writing poems from the time she was quite young, when she was influenced by music and the sound of words.
 In a HarperCollins interview, she stated: "I loved to sing.
 I loved to perform, with my brother and sister, to the soundtracks of The Music Man or My Fair Lady or Windjammer.
 I always had rhymes sliding around in my head.
 So that even as I got older, I would return to Robert Louis Stevenson and Hans Christian Andersen to see how they created what they created.
 I would read F. Scott Fitzgerald and Ernest Hemingway and Sinclair Lewis, also, to learn about how words fit together.
 And then, of course, there was Black Beauty.".

 Kephart is a graduate of the University of Pennsylvania.